 A non-HT PPDU that carries a group addressed Public Action frame(#Ed)

-(#2664)If the inter-BSS frame is carried in an HE extended range SU PPDU (where power of the L-STF/L-LTF symbols is boosted 3 dB), the received power measured based on the legacy preamble shall be decreased by 3 dB to compensate for the power boost factor when compared to the OBSS PD level.
+(#2664)If the inter-BSS frame is carried in an HE extended range SU PPDU (where power of the L-STF/L-LTF symbols is boosted 3 dB), the received power measured based on the legacy preamble and captured in the RxVector parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive shall be decreased by 3 dB to compensate for the power boost factor when compared to the OBSS PD level.

 Adjustment of OBSS_PD and transmit power

-TXPWRref = 21 dBm for non-AP STAs or for AP STAs with 1 and 2 spatial streams and TXPWRref = 25 dBm for AP STAs of 3 spatial streams or more.
+TXPWRref = 21 dBm for non-AP STAs.

+TXPWRref = 21 dBm for AP STAs with Highest NSS Supported subfield in the Tx Rx HE MCS Support field of the HE Capabilities element field is equal or lower than 2.

+TXPWRref = 25 dBm for AP STAs with Highest NSS Supported subfield in the Tx Rx HE MCS Support field of the HE Capabilities element field is equal or higher than 3.

 TGax editor: Modify table 26.1 as shown below: